-"VTube, VTuber, VTubing" Trademark Application Filed in the US Patent Office
+"VTube, VTuber, VTubing" Trademark Application Dismissed by the US Patent Office [Update]

 NewsDrop has learned that there is an ongoing application for "VTube, VTuber, VTubing" filed as a trademark in the United States Patent and Trademark Office (USPTO).